Skip to Main Content

 Advanced Search

-1. Use the pull-down menu to the left of the search box to select AND, OR or NOT
+1. Type in search term or phrase and necessary.
+Use the pull-down menu to the left of the second search box to add a second concept.

 Search Results List

-1. Click on the title of the article to view article information including authors, journal title, volume, and issue, an abstract (summary of content) and the permalink.
+1. Click on the title of the article to view the article and information about it including authors, journal title, volume, and issue

-2. Click Article PDF to download the full-text of the article.
+2. Click Download to download the full-text of the article (in PDF format) to your computer or device.

 • You will need to click OK to a license/terms of use statement.